Hafez al-Assad: The Economy of Assad

 Syria fell into recession during the mid-1990s.
-Several years later, its economic growth was about 1.5 percent.
-This was insufficient since population growth was between 3 and 3.5 percent.
+Several years later, its economic growth was languishing at 1.5 percent.
+This was insufficient for the country as population growth was between 3 and 3.5 percent.
 Another symptom of the crisis was statism in foreign trade.
 Syria's economic crisis coincided with a recession in world markets.
 A 1998 drop in oil prices dealt a major blow to Syria's economy; when oil prices rose the following year, the Syrian economy partially recovered.
 In 1999, one of the worst droughts in a century caused a drop of 25–30 percent in crop yields compared with 1997 and 1998.
-Assad's government implemented emergency measures, including loans and compensation to farmers and the distribution of free fodder to save sheep and cattle.
-However, those steps were limited and had no measurable effect on the economy.
+Assad's government implemented emergency measures, including loans and compensation to farmers plus the distribution of free fodder to feed sheep and cattle.
+Those steps were limited, though, and had no measurable effect on the economy.

 Assad's government tried to decrease population growth, but this was only marginally successful.
-One sign of economic stagnation was Syria's lack of progress in talks with the EU on an agreement.
-The main cause of this failure was the country's difficulty in meeting EU demands to open the economy and introduce reforms.
+One sign of economic stagnation was Syria's lack of progress in talks with the EU on a trade agreement.
+The main cause was the country's difficulty in meeting EU demands to open the economy and introduce reforms.
 Marc Pierini, head of the EU delegation in Damascus, said that if the Syrian economy was not modernised it would not benefit from closer ties to the EU.
 Assad's government gave civil servants a 20-percent pay raise on the anniversary of the corrective movement that brought him to power.
-Although the foreign press criticised Syria's reluctance to liberalize its economy, Assad's government refused to modernize the bank system, permit private banks and open a stock exchange.
+Although the foreign press criticised Assad for his reluctance to liberalize the economy, the government would not modernize the banking system, permit private banks or open a stock exchange.